Traditional Belgian Food in Brussels: 17 Must-Eats!

 Waffle Foodtruck

-There are 2 kinds of waffles, the ones from Brussels and the ones from Liège (a town in eastern Belgium).
+There are two kinds of waffles, the ones from Brussels and the ones from Liège (a town in eastern Belgium).

-The Liege waffle is chewier whereas the Brussels waffle is a little bit more crispy.
+The Liege waffle is chewier, whereas the Brussels waffle is a little bit more crispy.
+Luckily, you can get these delicious Liege waffles in Brussels, too!

 If you have a sweet tooth and want to know where to eat traditional Belgian food in Brussels, you can’t go wrong with a food truck!

-On top, they remind me of my studies in Brussels, when the best reward of a long linguistic course, was a delicious warm waffle.
+On top of that, they reminded me of my studies in Brussels, where the best reward of a long linguistic course was a delicious warm waffle.

 7. Meatballs (at “Balls&Glory”)